MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 Contents
 --------
-The newest addition to the repository the EasyComment component is discussed at the bottom of this section.
+The newest additions to the repository the EasyComment and the hierarchy component are discussed at the bottom of this section.

 Properties